afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ### Quick Overview

 So we are going to create an API with information about coffees and teas.
-Some users will only be allowed to read information about specific coffees, other only about specific teas, whereas other will be granted full access.
-So lets dive into how to configure this!
+Some users will only be allowed to read information about specific coffees, others only about specific teas, whereas others will be granted full access.
+So let's dive into how to configure this!